hariharasudhan-29507/ITT-2026/README.md

 ---

-## 🎯 Purpose
+## Purpose

 - Practice algorithmic problem-solving on LeetCode using Python.
-- Build and strengthen core Python programming skills through real-world exercises.
+- Practice as many problems as possible and maintain consistency.
 - Maintain well-documented code with time and space complexity analysis.

 ---

-## 🧩 Problems Solved
+##  Problems Solved

 ### LeetCode Problems